tenyokawamura/PREFLOW/README.md

 The **PREFLOW** model also assumes the soft Comptonization and hard Comptonization illuminate the accretion flow, resulting in the reflection.
-The reflection spectra are refered to as the soft reflection and hard reflection, respectively.
+The reflection spectra are referred to as the soft reflection and hard reflection, respectively.
 The impulse response is simply assumed to be a top-hat function with two parameters, **tref** and **dtref**.

 ## Installation to PyXSPEC
-This model installation instructions assumes PyXSPEC is already installed in users' computer (see [Build and Install PyXspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html) for the installation of PyXSPEC).
+This model installation instruction assumes PyXSPEC is already installed in users' computer (see [Build and Install PyXspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/buildinstall.html) for the installation of PyXSPEC).